-Ek is used by many Esperantists.
-Ek is by Juri Finkel.
+Many Esperantists use Ek, by Jurij Finkel.
 Instructions on how to downloaded it can be found on the Ek download page.
 It is described as suitable for Windows up to and including Vista.
 Please let us know whether it works on more modern versions.

 Once it is downloaded, run the install program.
 Just use the default settings to start with.
-A grey button labelled Ek will appear in the toolbar.
-Hover the mouse cursor over this button and left click it when you want to type some text with Esperanto characters.
+A button labelled Ek will appear in the toolbar.
+When you want to type some text with Esperanto characters, hover the mouse cursor over this button and left click it.
 It will make a sound and the button will appear depressed.
-To type letters such as ĉ, type c followed by h or x.
-For aŭ and eŭ, the breve (hoketo) will appear automatically when au and eu are entered.
+To enter ĉ into your text, type c followed by h or x.
+For aŭ and eŭ, the breve will appear automatically when you type au or eu.

 This program adds the accented Esperanto letters to your current keyboard layout, so to type ĉ you press Alt + C, etc.The program is proprietary software, so there is a small cost for using it.
 For further information please go to: TypeIt.